 Just like with car accidents in Georgia, what matters in a pedestrian accident case is who’s at fault.
-Typically, the person who is at fault (meaning their actions—or lack of actions—caused the accident, either through carelessness or intentionally) becomes liable for the cost of injuries or damages.
+Typically, the person who is at fault becomes liable for the cost of injuries or damages.
+That means their actions, or lack of actions, caused the accident.

-In pedestrian accidents, it’s rare for the pedestrian to be found at fault.
+In pedestrian accidents, it’s rare for the pedestrian to be at fault.
 This is because:

-- In Georgia, pedestrians usually have the right of way and cars are typically supposed to yield to pedestrians.
+- In Georgia, pedestrians usually have the right of way, and cars typically must yield to pedestrians.

-- Any vehicles pulling into or out of parking lots, garages, driveways, or roadways are supposed to yield and look for pedestrians first.
+- Any vehicles pulling into or out of parking lots, garages, driveways, or roadways must first yield and look for pedestrians.

-- Vehicles should stop for pedestrians even if they were “jaywalking”—crossing the road outside of a crosswalk.
+- Vehicles should stop for pedestrians even if they are “jaywalking.”
+In other words, crossing the road outside of a crosswalk.

-In any cases, drivers are legally supposed to stop or slow down for pedestrians—even if they’re on a road illegally.
-So if a driver was able to do so but didn’t, it’s likely they’ll be found either partially or fully at fault.
-However, there are cases where a pedestrian can be at least partially at fault in a pedestrian accident (and shared fault is common).
-Those could include:
+Drivers legally must stop or slow down for pedestrians, even if they’re on the road illegally.
+So, if a driver was able to do so but didn’t, it’s likely the court will find them either partially or fully at fault.
+However, there are cases where a pedestrian can be at least partially at fault in a pedestrian accident:

 - Walking on a street or highway while intoxicated